 They started with two helicopters, an office crammed into the corner of the hangar filled with beat up furniture.
 Today, there are eight helicopters, a flight simulator, an office building outside the hangar and services offered in three locations across the country.
 This company is Jerry Trimble Helicopters based in McMinnville, Oregon.
 For full disclosure, the company is owned by Jerry and my sister, Alison.
 During a visit to Oregon I was struck by the growth of their company and the customer service principles behind that growth.
+They used new software and put hard work and time into improving their customer service experience and it showed.
 It’s worth taking a look.
 What they did holds true for other businesses and organizations as they mature into their potential.

 Three core elements are the foundation of their growth.